pckosek/node_examples/_javascript_18_mysql/example_04_sqlscript_from_node/README.md

-## This example opens a connection to mysql via node using prepopulated data/
+## This example opens a connection to mysql via node using prepopulated data

 This example performs only a simple, single row read.